reactor/lite-rx-api-hands-on/techio/intro.md

 Reactor adds the concept of **operators**, which are chained together to describe what processing to apply at each stage to the data.
-Applying an operator returns a new intermediate `Publisher` (in fact it can be though of as both a Subscriber to the operator upstream and a Publisher for downstream).
+Applying an operator returns a new intermediate `Publisher` (in fact it can be thought of as both a Subscriber to the operator upstream and a Publisher for downstream).
 The final form of the data ends up in the final `Subscriber` that defines what to do from a user perspective.